EvangelosBatsalis/WareHouse_RoutingOrder_Heuristic_TSP_AI_GeneticAlgorithm/README.md

-# WareHouse_RoutingOrder_Heuristic_TSP_AI_GeneticAlgorithm (under construction)
-Implementation of Traveling Salesman Problem (TSP) using AI Genetic Algorithm (GA) in Java.
+# Implementation of the Traveling Salesman Problem (TSP) Using a Genetic Algorithm (GA) in Java

-  The Traveling Salesperson Problem (TSP) is a classic optimization problem in computer science, where the goal is to find the shortest possible route that visits a given set of cities and returns to the starting city.
+** Introduction to the Traveling Salesman Problem (TSP) ** The Traveling Salesperson Problem (TSP) represents a classic challenge in the field of computer science, focusing on identifying the shortest possible route that visits a set of cities and returns to the origin.
+It's a pivotal problem in the domain of optimization and computational complexity.

-  Because of TSP exponentional complexity the nature of the difficulty for the TSP problem is characterised as NP-Complete.
-More specific, in a undirected complete graph of 100 nodes (K100 (k-vertex connected) in graph theory) there will be (n*(n-1))/2=(100*(100-1))/2=4.950 weight edges connecting those nodes.
-Therefore approaching with a graph traversal algorithm finding the shortest path(Dijstra) or minimum spanning tree(prim, Kruskal) from a starting node to all other nodes,the algorithms must search all the available different combinations a graph of tree before reach the target node.
-There will be fuctorial 100! difeerent ways from start node visiting all nodes and find different routes beetween them..
-Another approach might be DFS or BFS but furthermore DFS might not found the solution because of local optimum trap and BFS will not find the optimal path at all.
+** Complexity and Nature of TSP **
+The TSP is known for its exponential complexity, categorizing it as NP-Complete.
+To illustrate, consider an undirected complete graph with 100 nodes (K100 in graph theory), which yields 4,950 edges.
+Traditional graph traversal algorithms like Dijkstra's or minimum spanning tree algorithms (Prim's, Kruskal's) face the daunting task of exploring every possible route in such a vast search space.
+For instance, there are 100! (factorial 100) distinct routes in a 100-node graph.

+However, these conventional methods face limitations:

+** Dijkstra's Algorithm ** might not be feasible due to the sheer number of combinations.
+** Depth-First Search (DFS) ** can fall into local optimum traps.
+** Breadth-First Search (BFS) ** often fails to find the optimal path.

+# Proposed Solution: Genetic Algorithm
- **My approach will be with genetic algorithm** **(small description):** A genetic algorithm is a search and optimization technique inspired by the process of natural selection and evolution(Charles Darwin).
-It is used to find approximate solutions to complex problems where traditional methods may be inefficient or impractical as we explained before.
+A genetic algorithm (GA) offers a robust alternative, drawing inspiration from the principles of natural selection and evolution, as proposed by Charles Darwin.
+This algorithm is particularly effective for problems where traditional approaches falter.

+# Overview of Genetic Algorithm
-  The algorithm operates on a population of potential solutions, which are encoded as chromosomes of genes.
-Each chromosome represents a candidate solution to the problem.
-The genetic algorithm iteratively evolves this population through a process of selection, crossover, and mutation, mimicking the principles of natural selection.
+** Population and Chromosomes: The GA operates on a population of potential solutions, represented as chromosomes. ** ** Evolutionary Process: It involves selection, crossover, and mutation, mirroring natural selection. ** ** Fitness Evaluation: Solutions are evaluated for their 'fitness,' determining their likelihood of advancing to the next generation. **

-  During each iteration, the algorithm evaluates the fitness of each chromosome based on how well it solves the problem.
-Chromosomes with higher fitness have a better chance of being selected for the next generation.
-Crossover combines genetic material from selected parents to create new offspring, while mutation introduces random changes to promote diversity.

-  Over time, the population evolves, with fitter chromosomes being favored and less fit ones being gradually replaced.
-This evolutionary process continues until a termination criterion is met, such as reaching a maximum number of iterations or finding a satisfactory solution.

-  The strength of genetic algorithms lies in their ability to explore a large search space efficiently, discovering good solutions even in the presence of complex and multi-dimensional problem landscapes.
+** Diversity through Mutation: Random mutations introduce variety, aiding the exploration of the solution space. **

+# Strengths of Genetic Algorithms
+Genetic algorithms excel in navigating extensive and complex search spaces, often uncovering high-quality solutions even in challenging scenarios.

-## Designing the genetic algorithm
+# Designing the Genetic Algorithm for TSP
-**State space or state graph design:**
-**Description:** There will be same implementation with AI "Maze problem" scenario.
-Meaning the warehouse will be only one floor (n)x(m) matrix and it will have 1.000 storage places.
-Each storage location will be 1 meter distance and the corrindor will have 2 meter on x->x axis and m meter long on y->y axis.
-The START and the Target location will be the same.

-**Effector:** An order at any location on {x,y} coordinates, the worker can have any specific actions: Left, Right, Down and Up.

-Left: Moving left by one spot (1 meter).
-Condition: Y (diff) 1 and the spot is not block (corrindor).
-Result: Movement (X, Y-1).
-Right: Moving right by one spot (1 meter).
-Condition: Y (diff) Max(array column size)  and the spot is not block (corrindor).
-Result: Movement (X, Y+1).
-Up: Moving left by one spot (1 meter).
-Condition: X (diff) 1 and the spot is not block (corrindor).
-Result: Movement (X-1, Y).
-Down: Moving left by one spot (1 meter).
-Condition: X (diff) Max(array column size) and the spot is not block (corrindor).
-Result: Movement (X+1, Y).

-**heuristic function:** Manhatan or Euclidean distance

-**Search Space description:**
-The graph will be implement with adjacency matrix (without graph feedback loop).
-0 values at rows and columns means there is no path beetween nodes.
-Greater than 1 is the weight path connecting nodes.
+** State Space and Graph Design **
+** Warehouse Layout: ** Modeled as a single-floor (n x m) matrix with 1,000 storage locations, spaced 1 meter apart.
+Corridors are 2 meters wide on the x-axis and m meters long on the y-axis.
+** Start and End Points: ** The journey begins and ends at the same location.

+** Effectors and Movement Actions **
+Left, Right, Up, Down: Movements are defined by one-meter steps, subject to conditions like corridor accessibility.

+** Heuristic Function **
+Manhattan or Euclidean Distance: Used to estimate the path cost.

+** Search Space **
+Adjacency Matrix Representation: This matrix will represent the graph, with '0' indicating no path and values greater than '1' representing path weights.

-## Designing TSP
+** Designing TSP Specifics **

-**Desciption:** - It will pass to each node only one times. -It will Start and finish at the same point. -It will have as fitness the minimization of the function (sum of Manhatan or Euclidean distance).

-**Encoding:** Vector of Integers wich represents the nodes.

-**Fitness evaluation:** F(x) = -F(x)+C. Where: - f(x) = sum of Manhatan or Euclidean distance. - C = (nodes) multiply by (max distance between two nodes)

-**Genetic function:**
+Constraints: The path must visit each node exactly once and return to the starting point.
+Fitness Function: The goal is to minimize the sum of distances (Manhattan or Euclidean) between nodes.

+** Genetic Algorithm Functions **
-Selection: Roulette Selection.
+Selection: Roulette Wheel Selection.
 Crossover: Order Crossover (OX).

-Mutation: Random swich places.
+Mutation: Random swapping of positions.